Curb Appeal Tips for Southern-Style Homes

 “When a homeowner chooses a variety of colors for the body, trim, accents and front door, it can really make a house stand out,” said Johnson.
 “Choosing a bold color for the front door really catches my eye.”

-“When I think of Southern homes, I think of classic architecture and warm color tones.
-Sometimes an addition of color, like painting the front door red, can really bring a house to life,” he said.
+Peters seconded that notion, “When I think of Southern homes, I think of classic architecture and warm color tones.
+Sometimes the addition of a bold color, like painting the front door red, can really bring a house to life,” he said.

 Color doesn’t have to come in the form of paint.
-Artisan Beverly Babb of Athens, Ga., makes eclectic and jaw-dropping wrought iron gates, lawn ornaments and custom fences for folks all over the Southeast.
-She’s done everything from dragons and gargoyles to sunflowers and sweet bluebirds.
+Artisan Beverly Babb of Athens, Ga., makes jaw-dropping wrought iron gates, lawn ornaments and custom fences for folks all over the Southeast.
+She’s created everything from dragons and gargoyles to sunflowers and sweet bluebirds.
 The key here is to know your audience.

 Invest in good yard tools like a hedge trimmer and sharp pruning shears.
 Spending just a few dollars extra can mean fewer blisters and headaches.